graphql/graphql-spec/spec/Section 3 -- Type System.md

    the original Input Object.
 4. Any non-repeatable directives provided must not already apply to the original Input Object type.
-5. If the original Input Object is a Oneof Input Object then:
+5. If the original Input Object is a OneOf Input Object then:
    1. All fields of the Input Object type extension must be nullable.
    2. All fields of the Input Object type extension must not have default values.